Bill Gray, Person centered-therapist. MA. PG Dip. MBACP (Accred).

 Training, qualifications & experience

-I qualified as a person-centered therapist at the University of East Anglia, where I completed the BACP accredited Postgraduate Diploma in counselling.
+I qualified as a person-centered therapist at the University of East Anglia, where I completed the internationally renowned Postgraduate Diploma training course.

-I also hold a Master of Arts in counselling research from UEA.
+I also hold a Master of Arts in counselling from the University if East Anglia.

 In 2015 I successfully completed the National Institute for Clinical Excellence (NICE), Counselling For Depression programme.

-I have worked with St Barnabas Counselling Centre in Norwich, and the Student Counselling Service at UEA.
+In addition, I worked with St Barnabas Counselling Centre in Norwich, and the Student Counselling Service at UEA.

-I am a registered member of the British Association of Counselling and Psychotherapy and abide by their code of ethics.
+I am a registered, accredited member of the British Association of Counselling and Psychotherapy and abide by their code of ethics.
 I also have enhanced DBS clearance.